 From proper safety guidance from OSHA to helpful components, safe forklift driving is a combination of smart, common-sense action and safety-first forklift driving aids and other accessories.
 One without the other could spell disaster; even if you’re the most careful driver around, not having the proper forklift safety components installed increases the chances of an accident.

-The same holds true on the other side of the coin – even if a forklift is accessorized with the latest and greatest safety components, a careless forklift driver will cause safety hazards.
+The same holds true on the other side of the coin – even if a forklift is equipped with the latest and greatest safety components, a careless forklift driver will cause safety hazards.

 That’s why the OSHA training experts at CertifyMe.net strive for a well-balanced approach to forklift safety.
 It helps to have the most advanced safety accessories for any forklift, combined with no-nonsense, accessible forklift training.
-In just 5 easy steps, you can get your OSHA forklift certification with CertifyMe.net.
+In just five easy steps, your employees can complete our OSHA forklift certification program.
 We have a great selection of courses, each made for custom instruction and affordable compliance.

 Check out our complete course lineup.
-With our training and the right forklift safety accessories, you’ll be in a great position to work anywhere (warehouse, shipyard, dock, distribution center, etc.) accident-free!
+With our training and the right forklift safety accessories, you’ll be in a great position to prevent lift accidents at any worksite (warehouse, shipyard, dock, distribution center, etc.), now and in the future.